-Conclusions of the coordination team for the protection of the River Lim1.
-March 2013. / SEE Energy News
+Conclusions of the coordination team for the protection of the River Lim, SEE Energy News

 Meeting of the NGO representatives for the protection of the River Lim, which was held on Wednesday, 12.30.2013 in Bijelo Polje brought together the significant number of representatives of civil society from Serbia, Bosnia and Herzegovina and Montenegro, representatives of the local communities, fishing clubs, local self government, informal local networks and associations, as well as the media.